Oshawa Generals: OHA dynasty (1937–1944)

 In 1937, the Oshawa Generals were created and named after the sponsor, General Motors of Canada.
 The Generals put together an unequalled feat of seven consecutive OHA Championships, and winning three Memorial Cups in the same span.

 The Generals grew a reputation for treating its players well and signed many young men who would go on to National Hockey League fame.
 Players were admitted free to theatres, dancing, wrestling, roller skating and other attractions at the arena.
 Sponsors gave full scholarships to school and weekly stipends.
 Through the whole dynasty, the team was managed by Matt Leyden, and its secretary was Neil Hezzlewood.
 Both men would be inducted in the Oshawa Sports Hall of fame.

 From 1937 to 1944, Oshawa Generals graduated 20 players to become NHL alumni, and another player in David Bauer, who would be inducted into the Hockey Hall of Fame in the Builder's Category.
 NHL alumni from 1937 to 1944 include; Frank Bennett, Harvey Bennett, Les Colvin, Jim Conacher, Floyd Curry, Buck Davies, Bob Dawes, Jim Drummond, Frank Eddolls, Bill Ezinicki, Armand (Bep) Guidolin, Nick Knott, Ted Lindsay, Jud McAtee, Norm McAtee, Gus Mortson, Chuck Scherza, Ken Smith, Billy "The Kid" Taylor and Wally Wilson.

 Fire (1953)

-In September 1953 a great tragedy struck in Oshawa when Hambly's Arena burned down.
+On September 14, 1953 Hambly's Arena burned down.
 The city lost their arena, and their OHA team.

 Donations poured in from many fellow OHA teams and local businessmen.
-Equipment and other items were dispersed to all the players attending the training camp to cover individual losses.
+Equipment and other items were disbursed to all the players attending the training camp to cover individual losses.
 The Generals, homeless so close to the start of the new season, were disbanded.

 Salvaged from the disbanded team, General Manager Wren Blair made a Senior B team known as the Oshawa Truckmen, who played in Bowmanville for the 1953–1954 season.
 The year after, this team became the Whitby Dunlops.
 The Dunlops were Allan Cup Champions in 1957 & 1959, and World Champions in 1958.